 When Does Refinancing a Mortgage Make Sense?

 Mortgage refinancing can be a powerful financial tool when used at the right time.
 Many homeowners refinance to lower their interest rate, reduce monthly payments, access home equity, or adjust the length of their loan.
 However, refinancing is not always the right decision for every situation.
+This guide explains when refinancing typically makes sense and how to evaluate whether it is the right move for your financial goals.
+If you want a full overview of the refinance process, start with our main guide: Mortgage Refinance Guide.1.
+When Interest Rates Drop

 The most common reason homeowners refinance is to take advantage of lower mortgage interest rates.
+If current rates are significantly lower than your existing rate, refinancing may allow you to:- Reduce your monthly mortgage payment

 - Save thousands in long term interest